mat-0/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Monday, 08 December 2025

-- The average temperature today is 10.93˚C,
+- The average temperature today is 11.13˚C,
 - With highs of 11.66˚C and lows of 10.16˚C,
-- It may feel like 10.32˚C with overcast clouds
+- It may feel like 10.52˚C with broken clouds
-- The wind speed is 4.02m/s and visibility is 10000m
+- The wind speed is 2.68m/s and visibility is 10000m
-- The pressure is 1004hPa and humidity is 86%
+- The pressure is 1003hPa and humidity is 85%
 - The sun will rise at 08:02 and set at 15:58

 <!-- weather_marker ends -->